-Our leadership team has unmatched silicon carbide expertise and extensive experience in the semiconductor industry, enabling us to capitalize on the vast opportunities ahead for Wolfspeed ’s solutions in high-growth markets.
-With their knowledge and expertise, we are building a wide bandgap semiconductor powerhouse that is driving the industry transition from silicon to silicon carbide with all the passion, ingenuity and perseverance that has guided our company for more than 30 years.
+Our leadership team has unmatched Silicon Carbide expertise and extensive experience in the semiconductor industry, enabling us to capitalize on the vast opportunities ahead for Wolfspeed ’s solutions in high-growth markets.
+With their knowledge and expertise, we are building a wide bandgap semiconductor powerhouse that is driving the industry transition from silicon to Silicon Carbide with all the passion, ingenuity and perseverance that has guided our company for more than 35 years.

 President & Chief Executive Officer

 Gregg Lowe joined Cree, Inc. (now Wolfspeed) in September 2017 as President and Chief Executive Officer to translate vision and strategy into world-class execution and bottom-line growth.

 Prior to Wolfspeed, he served as President and CEO of Freescale Semiconductor, a $5 billion global company with products serving automotive, industrial, consumer and communications markets.
 During his time at Freescale, Gregg led the successful merger with NXP Semiconductors N.V., creating a high-performance, mixed-signal semiconductor industry leader with combined revenue of more than $10 billion.
 Prior to Freescale, Gregg had a long career spanning 28 years at Texas Instruments including executive roles as senior vice president and leader of the analog business.

 Chief Financial Officer